What is Wagepoint?

 What is your App’s name, what do you do and when did you get published on Intuit’s Apps.com?

-Wagepoint provides simple, fast and friendly small business payroll.
+Wagepoint is simple payroll software built just for small businesses.
 We were published on Apps.com in August 2015 and now we’re a ProAdvisor Pick!

 What was the main problem you were trying to solve when you first developed Wagepoint?